camaraproject/Commonalities/documentation/API-design-guidelines.md

   One or other MUST be provided.

-  In this case, `422 UNIDENTIFIABLE_DEVICE` error code MUST be returned, indicating that the API provider cannot identify the API subject from the provided information.
+  In this case, a `422 UNIDENTIFIABLE_DEVICE` error code MUST be returned, indicating that the API provider cannot identify the API subject from the provided information.

 The documentation template below is RECOMMENDED to be used as part of the `info.description` API documentation to explain to the API consumer how the pattern works.

 This template is applicable to CAMARA APIs which:
 - require an API subject to be identified; and
 - may have implementations which accept 2-legged access tokens; and
 - whose scope does not allow the API to confirm whether or not the optional API subject identifier when provided matches that of the 3-legged access token